getsentry/examples/python/celery/README.md

 Pressing Ctrl-C once in each terminal window should stop the Broker, the web frontend, and the Celery Worker.

-`docker rm rabbit` will delete the Docker container that was launched for the Broker.
+`docker rm rabbitdemo` will delete the Docker container that was launched for the Broker.
 The disk images that were downloaded can be listed with `docker images` and manually removed with `docker rmi IMAGE_ID`.

 `rm -r celery_example` will delete the virtualenv directory containing all the installed Python packages.